cgryu/orderbook-cpp/README.md

 # orderbook-cpp
 Limit order book and matching engine in C++20 with benchmarks.
 Has Price-Time Priority (FIFO), and supports adding, canceling and modifying orders.
-Price-level structure is toggleable between MapBook (map) and FlatBook (flat array) implentation - see OrderBook.cpp line 11.
+Price-level structure is toggleable between MapBook (map) and FlatBook (flat array) implementation.

 ## Build and Run
 Requires a C++20 compiler (g++ or clang) and CMake 3.16+.